 4. When the water is completely absorbed, the rice is done.
 Remove the lid, and fluff the rice with a fork.
 Then remove the pot from the heat.
 Serve immediately or keep it covered to keep it warm until ready to serve.

-Taste the rice, if you feel the rice is a little undercooked, keep it covered with a lid and the rice will continue to steam and cook.
+A Quick Tip!
+Turn off the heat.
+Then taste the rice.
+If you feel the rice is a little undercooked, keep it covered, with a lid and the rice will continue to steam and cook for a few minutes.

 How much does 1 cup of rice yield?

 - 1 cup of uncooked rice will yield 4 cups of cooked rice.

 - Usually, for a family of four, I like to double the amount and cook 2 cups of uncooked rice with 4 cups of water.
 Having leftover rice is never a problem. 😉

 How do we flavor cooked Rice?

 - We prefer to keep the flavor simple!
 A little salt, butter (or extra virgin olive oil), and grated Parmigiano-Reggiano cheese are all we need to make it amazingly tasty.
 Trust me … it’s the best!
 The more flavor you make the rice, the more enjoyable it is to the palate.

 - Other options for additional flavor: you can stir in some fresh lemon juice, soy sauce, and even some of your favorite spices.